 On a much smaller scale, implementing an understanding of ultradian rhythms in the classroom is one way that the human brain – and body – can become functional parts of the learning process, without the brain fatigue or “burn out.”

-Want to learn the other nine principles you should remember if you love brain based learning?
-We have created an ebook for our members, that summarises Brain Based Learning into 10 principles.
-They fit neatly into a acronym created by Sara Hileman (2006) “Motivating Students Using Brain-Based Teaching Strategies”; The Agricultural Education Magazine, 78(4), 18-20).
+Want to learn the other eight brain based learning strategies?
+We have created an ebook for our members, that summarises Brain Based Learning into 10 strategies.
+They fit neatly into an acronym created by Sara Hileman.

 You will also gain a solid understanding of the functions of the brain and how they interpret learning, in order to maximize student potential.
 By identifying the functions of different parts of the brain, you will be able to address this kind of learning from the approach of psychology, technology and neurology.